Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/linkLayer/broadcastNetworks.md

 ## What if Nobody is in Control?

-In our previous example of switched networks, there were hidden switch devices that were responsible for the forwarding of communication between various devices, and in this way the network works wonderfulling like magic.
+In our previous example of switched networks, there were hidden switch devices that were responsible for the forwarding of communication between various devices, and in this way the network works wonderfully like magic.
 This is why, according to the book, L2-switched networks are growing vastly in popularity over larger distances than ever before.

 However, not all LANs are switched in this way, the original LANs were a bunch of cables that were all connected together so that if any one host sent a message, *every* host would hear it.

 > **Definition**: A **broadcast network** is one in which every message sent is broadcast to every host on the network.

-Note that this does not mean every destination is written as the ff-ff-ff-ff-ff-ff, just that even addressed packets will be heared by unintended recipients.
+Note that this does not mean every destination is written as the ff-ff-ff-ff-ff-ff, just that even addressed packets will be heard by unintended recipients.

 Two incredibly popular examples of network protocols that are used for broadcast networks are Wi-Fi and Bluetooth.
 Prior to them radio waves were also a type of broadcast network (and still are).

 To understand what will make broadcast networks so challenging compared to switched networks, is to think about a group setting in which a bunch of people who don't know each other are sitting in a circle and having a collective conversation.
 Even if multiple people want to say something, only one person at a time can speak, because otherwise the multiple conflicting voices would drown each other out.

-> **Definition**: A **collision** on a broadcast network is when more than one device attempts to broadcast simultanously, and corrupts the messages.
+> **Definition**: A **collision** on a broadcast network is when more than one device attempts to broadcast simultaneously, and corrupts the messages.
 The problem of dealing with potential collisions is the **Multiple Access Problem**

 So we understand that if multiple people are talking at the same time, we are going to waste time because nobody will understand the messages.